matejbasa2/api-testing-example/README.md

 ### c) Create a simple script solution to verify that TheCatAPI can fulfill user story requirements

     1. Install the necessary dependencies using npm install,
-    2. To run the tests use `npm test`
+    2. Run the tests using: `npm test`